-The simulator has just received a frame for our MAC address or a broadcast address (the simulator doesn't disturb us with foreign MAC addresses when the EMAC in the M5223X has not be set up for promiscuous operation) and here we are in the interrupt routine.
-Now don't forget that this is the real code which will operate on your target and if this doesn't work properly it will also not work properly on your target.
+The simulator has just received a frame for our MAC address or a broadcast address (the simulator doesn't disturb us with foreign MAC addresses when the EMAC in the i.MX RT has not be set up for promiscuous operation) and here we are in the interrupt routine.
+Now don't forget that this is the real code which will operate on your target and if this doesn't work properly here it will also not work properly on your target.

 We see that such routines are necessarily quite hardware specific.
-In fact the M5223X interrupt routine is very simple and has only to clear the interrupt flag which is performed on the target by writing a '1' to the corresponding bit.
+In fact the i.MX RT interrupt routine is very simple and has only to clear the interrupt flag which is performed on the target by writing a '1' to the corresponding bit.
 The simulator uses a slightly different technique and clears the bit as is normally performed in a variable.
-The register EIR (Ethernet Interrupt event Register) can be found in the data sheet to the device if you would like to learn more about its details and it exists in the simulated M5223X, where it can be looked at as follows.
+The register EIR (Ethernet Interrupt event Register) can be found in the data sheet to the device if you would like to learn more about its details and it exists in the simulated i.MX RT, where it can be looked at as follows.